jaredkrinke/md2jsx/README.md

 </>;
 ```

-The template is exported as an arrow function that taxes a JavaScript object whose properties are inserted when `{{property}}` is encountered in the Markdown input.
+The template is exported as an arrow function that takes a JavaScript object whose properties are inserted when `{{property}}` is encountered in the Markdown input.
 Here's how to use the export from above (assuming it's in `template.tsx` and is being used from TypeScript):

 ```tsx
 import { default as template } from "./template";